 there is a credit balance remaining on the student’s account after adjustments this will be carried forward to the next

 Should parents cancel their child’s enrolment after October, the advance payment is forfeited to the school as fees in lieu of notice.

 Parents are encouraged to donate to the Huntingtower Building Fund, which helps provide and maintain school buildings.
 Any voluntary deductions are tax deductible and a Tax Receipt is provided at the end of the financial year

 for each student account the subject of a donation.

 Withdrawal of Students

 One term’s notice must be given in writing, to the Registrar, of the intention to withdraw a student from the school or one term’s fee in lieu will be payable immediately.
-Students currently enrolled in 4 year old Pre-Prep or Year 6 will be
+Students currently enrolled in Early Learning Centre (4 Year Old) or Year 6 will be

 required to confirm their intention to stay for the following year by the end of May.